Triple oppression: Claudia Jones

-The concept of black women's triple oppression was popularized within the Communist Party by party member Claudia Jones.
+Erik S. McDuffie credits communist Louise Thompson Patterson with coining the term "triple oppression," while Carole Boyce Davies argues that the concept of black women's triple oppression was popularized within the Communist Party by party member Claudia Jones.
+Jones's pivotal article critiquing the Party’s neglect of Black women synthesized her long-standing ideas on triple oppression.

 Jones believed that black women's triple oppression based on race, class, and gender preceded all other forms of oppression.
 Additionally, she theorized that by freeing black women, who are the most oppressed of all people, freedom would be gained for all people who suffer from race, class, and gender oppression.
 Jones saw that the Communist Party focused on the oppression of the white working-class male, and she criticized the party's lack of recognition of the specific oppressions of black women in her article, "An End to the Neglect of the Problems of the Negro Woman" (1949).

 Jones was sure to articulate a socialist feminism that took into account not just race, but the disparate struggles of all working women.
 Jones felt that black American women experienced a unique form of oppression that was not acknowledged by feminism.
 She argued that with the liberation of black women, black nationalism would be much more achievable.
 As she puts it, "once Negro women undertake action, the militancy of the whole Negro people, and thus of the anti-imperialist coalition is greatly enhanced."

 Jones's views influenced other Communist women and black female activists, such as Angela Davis and the Combahee River Collective.
-Davis writes about triple oppression in her book Women, Race and Class (1981).
+Davis writes about triple oppression in her book Women, Race and Class (1981), where she identifies white socialist Elizabeth Gurley Flynn as articulating the concept of "triple jeopardy" in 1948, quoting this passage: "Every inequality and disability inflicted on American white women is aggravated a thousandfold among Negro women, who are triply exploited — as Negroes, as workers, and as women."

-Double and multiple jeopardy

-Frances Beale introduced the term "double jeopardy" in 1972 to describe the dual oppressions of black women.
-While she notes that these two oppressions are often linked to economic oppression, this idea was not included in the creation of the term.
+Variations on Triple Oppression

+Double Jeopardy by Frances Beal

+Frances Beal introduced the term "double jeopardy" in her 1969 pamphlet, Double Jeopardy: To Be Black and Female.
+The term was coined to capture the unique dual oppressions faced by Black women, who were marginalized not only by racism but also by sexism.
+She argued that this dual oppression could not be fully understood by examining either race or gender alone.
+Instead, the intersection of these two identities created a distinct form of discrimination that mainstream feminist and civil rights movements overlooked.

+While the primary focus of Beal's work is on the dual perspectives of oppression of racism and sexism, she also highlights that economic factors are crucial for understanding the overall impact of double jeopardy.
+She critiques capitalism, reproductive rights, and political socialization, as they exacerbate the challenges faced by Black women in various aspects of their lives, including employment, income, and access to resources.